 If you happen to have a Chromebook with a 360-degree hinge like a Pixelbook, there’s one more method you can use for capturing a full screenshot.
 As long as you’re running Chrome OS 64.0.3282.134 or later, you can just press the power button and volume down buttons at the same time just like you would on a smartphone.
 This is great when you’re in tablet mode, where using the keyboard is far from convenient.

-Chrome OS can also select only a portion of your screen to save.
+Chrome OS can also specify a portion of your screen to save a snapshot of.
 Here’s how to do it.

 Step 1: Hold down the “Ctrl” and “Shift” keys at once, then press the “switch window” button.